Betty Radice: Scholarship

 In her association with Penguin Classics, Betty Radice worked as both an editor and a translator.
 Her editing was said to be "imaginative and open-minded, forever on the look-out for the new, the fresh, the surprising and the original".
 When it came to translating verse, although her mentor E.V.
 Rieu did not believe that poetry could be reproduced in other languages and so favoured prose translations, Radice herself preferred verse translations and under her editorship this became the norm.

-Her son William notes that she found translation challenging, writing in 1974, "...nothing in my experience involves so much drudgery, minute application, exasperation at being tied to another's thought processes."
+Her son William noted that she found translation challenging, writing in 1974, "...nothing in my experience involves so much drudgery, minute application, exasperation at being tied to another's thought processes."